jwatki8/Projects/README.md

 Next I tested a few values for max_depth.
 Of the values 2, 4,6 and 8, the best parameter value was 8.
 Overall the hyperparameter values for this dataset seem to give the best performance when they are larger.

+## Results

+After applying the model to both data with our tuned hyperparameters the results I got were as follows

+Our $R^2$ for the train and test sets are 0.134 and 0.105.

+Our mean absolute error for the train and test sets are 0.632 and 0.634.

+In comparison to the scores for the review polarity dataset ($R^2$ of test set= 0.089, MAE of test set=0.634), the metrics for the rating mean data set were minimally better so I decided to stick with the rating mean as the target variable.
+Although the results could be better, using these hyperparameters for the Random Forest Regression Model give us the best metrics we have seen thus far.